See the course info page for answers to all of the basic questions about the event (who, what, where, when, how, why, etc.).

 Question: Will there be race-day registration?

-Yes, but there are likely to be a limited number of slots available.
-You can register at packet pickup on the Saturday before race day (strongly recommended) or the the registration table on race day.
-We will start accepting walk-in registrations on race day at 8:30 am.
+There are likely to be a limited number of slots available on race day.
+If the race hasn’t sold out during online registration, registration will be available on the Saturday before race day at packet pickup (see next FAQ item).
+Depending on availability, we will start accepting walk-in registrations on race day at 8:30 am.
 Heat assignments for walk-in registrants will be based on available space.

-Registration packets can be picked up on Saturday the day before race day at Roadrunner Sports between 12 noon and 4pm.
+Registration packets can be picked up on Saturday the day before race day at Roadrunner Sports in Berkeley between 2-5pm.
 This is strongly recommended as it will ease congestion at the registration table on race day.

 Race day packet pickup will be available for pre-registered athletes at the registration table starting at 6:45am.
 Everyone will be asked to sign a physical waiver, which will be available at packet pickup on Saturday as well as on Sunday.
 If you need race-day packet pick up, proceed to the waiver signing table to do that before going to the registration table.